Causes of Eye Problems in Those With Diabetes

 Tests for Eye Problems in Diabetes

 It's important that anyone who has diabetes gets annual eye exams from an ophthalmologist so that retinopathy can be detected early.
 When you visit an ophthalmologist, he or she will question you about your medical history and vision and will ask you to read an eye chart.
 The doctor will then directly examine the retina using an instrument called an ophthalmoscope.

 Some of the features of diabetic retinopathy cannot be seen during a basic eye exam and require special exams.
-To get a better look at the inside of the eye, your doctor will use eye drops to dilate the pupils and will then view the retina with lenses and a special light called a slit lamp.
+To get a better look at the inside of the eye, your doctor might use eye drops to dilate the pupils and may then view the retina with lenses and a special light called a slit lamp.
 A test called fluorescein angiography can reveal changes in the structure and function of the retinal blood vessels.
 For this test, the doctor injects a fluorescent yellow dye into one of your veins and then photographs your retina as the dye outlines the blood vessels.

 Treatment of Diabetic Retinopathy